maxpiva/fabric-chaincode-net/README.md

 Help is appreciated since i'm not proficient in GO language

 TODO:
-* Mocks needs to be ported, when i settle for a mock libary.
+* Peer Mock needs to be ported, to finalize integration tests.
 * Examples